 Clear the Object initially visible in browser option to hide the object when the page loads.
 For example, if an action targeting this object makes it fly onto the page, you will want to hide the object until the fly action is triggered.

-- Click the plus (+) button on the Properties palette to add a new action.
-The Set Action dialog appears. - 3.
-Specify the action's trigger event in the When field.
+2. Click the plus (+) button on the Properties panel to add a new action.

+3. Specify the action's trigger event in the When field.